johnbeard/kicad/Documentation/development/coding-style-policy.md

 Parenthesis should be placed immediately after function names and keywords.
 Spaces should be placed after the opening parenthesis, before the closing parenthesis, and between the comma and the next argument in functions.
-No space is needed if a function has no arguments.
+No space is needed if a function or control statement has no arguments.

 **Example**
 ~~~~~~~~~~~~~{.cpp}